Download Attune CE

 The top network monitoring tools are:

-Wireshark: Wireshark is a robust packet analyser programme that enables network administrators to collect and analyse network data in real time.
+Wireshark is a robust packet analyser programme that enables network administrators to collect and analyse network data in real-time.
 It offers precise information about each packet, such as its source, destination, protocol, and contents.
 Administrators can use Wireshark to troubleshoot network difficulties, detect aberrant traffic patterns, and diagnose problems like network congestion or security breaches.

-SolarWinds NPM: SolarWinds Network Performance Monitor (NPM) is a full-featured network monitoring tool that delivers real-time visibility into network performance and device health.
+SolarWinds Network Performance Monitor (NPM) is a full-featured network monitoring tool that delivers real-time visibility into network performance and device health catered for enterprise environments.
 It includes capabilities like network topology mapping, performance monitoring, and customisable warnings.
 SolarWinds NPM enables administrators to proactively discover and resolve network issues, optimise performance, and maintain the dependability of important network infrastructure.

 Network Configuration Tools